mmartial/geekier-blog/_posts/2024-02-24-NVIDIA_Containers.md

 ```
 ## 1.3.
 Install podman (> 4.1.0) on Ubuntu 22.04

-On Ubuntu 22.04, `apt search podman` returns version 3 of podman, we need a version of podman above 4.1.0 to be able to use the Container Device Interface (CDI) for `nvidia-container-toolkit`.
+On Ubuntu 22.04, `apt search podman` returns version 3 of `podman`, we need a version of `podman` above 4.1.0 to be able to use the Container Device Interface (CDI) for `nvidia-container-toolkit`.

 We recommend using [Homebrew](https://brew.sh/) to get a more recent version of `podman`.